UCN is engaged in ongoing service projects in Ozaukee county and the greater Milwaukee area. Here’s more information about how you can get involved.

 Family Promise is a partnership of congregations that offers an opportunity for volunteers of all faiths to reduce homelessness and transform lives.
 Nationally, Family Promise has nearly 200 affiliates in more than 40 states.
 They mobilize community resources, including social service agencies — a strategy that helps homeless families achieve lasting independence at a third of the cost of traditional shelters.
 More information here: http://www.familypromiseozaukee.org/

-Eleven congregations in Ozaukee County have committed to housing families who are without housing for a week at a time during the year.
+Over 20 churches participate in Ozaukee County with 11 having committed to housing families who are without housing for a week at a time during the year.
 UCN will provide on-site, week-long overnight housing.
-Upcoming dates:
+Upcoming dates at UCN for 2020:

-Family Promise has obtained a Day Center, which will provide a place for adults to stay during the day while they look for employment, take care of personal matters, and care for pre-school children.
+Family Promise has a Day Center with a social worker on staff that provides a place for adults to stay during the day while they look for employment, take care of personal matters, and care for pre-school children.
 From 5 p.m. until 7 a.m. the following day, UCN will serve as hosts for the families.

 This is a huge – and hugely important – effort.
-All volunteers (even if you’re just providing food) must attend a training session with the coordinators.
-Volunteers are needed to provide the following:
+All volunteers (even if you’re just providing food) must attend a quick training session with the coordinators.
+It’s also a great opportunity for families with children to volunteer.
+Each day during our week of hosting, volunteers are needed to provide the following:

-Sign up to help on the sheet in the north lobby or by contacting Cindy or Pat Kotecki at firstname.lastname@example.org.
+Sign up to help on the sheet on the Family Promise bulletin board in the Fellowship Hall downstairs or by contacting Cindy or Pat Kotecki at firstname.lastname@example.org.

 Sharing our Plate